isabelc/Comment-Notifier-No-Spammers/readme.txt

 * Send a "Thank You" message for first time commentators.
 * Send a copy of EACH notification to emails of your choice.

-**Easily Switch From "Subscribe To Comments Reloaded"**
+= Easily Switch From Other Comments Subcription Plugins =

-This plugin will migrate your subscribers from the "Subscribe to Comments Reloaded" plugin.
+Your subscribers will be imported for an easy switch from the following listed plugins.
 This is done automatically upon activation.

-**Easily Switch From "Comment Notifier"**

-This plugin will migrate your subscribers from the [Comment Notifier](https://wordpress.org/plugins/comment-notifier/) plugin.
+Your comment subscribers will be migrated from these plugins:

+- "Subscribe To Comments" plugin
+- "Subscribe To Comments Reloaded" plugin
+- "Comment Notifier" plugin

+= Special Condition For "Comment Notifier" Plugin Users: =

 **"Lightweight Subscribe to Comments" fixes a major problem with the "Comment Notifier" plugin:**